GergesHany/object-oriented-programming-OOP-/Objects and classes/README.md

 delete p; // Deallocates the memory pointed to by p
 ```

 The `delete` operator is used to deallocate memory that the `new` operator previously allocated.
 Once a block of memory has been allocated by `new` it is important to deallocate it when it is no longer needed so that other parts of the program can reuse the memory.
-The “delete” operator releases the memory back to the system, and other parts of the program can use it.
+The `delete` operator releases the memory back to the system, and other parts of the program can use it.

 > **Note**: Use delete to deallocate memory allocated with new to avoid memory leaks.